emiliaoana/WAD-Lab7/README.md

 ### 3. Generate JaCoCo Coverage Report in the Pipeline
 JaCoCo is already set up in `build.gradle` for generating code coverage reports.
-Extend the pipeline so that the JaCoCo report task is executed as part of the CI workflow.
+Modify the pipeline so that the JaCoCo report task is executed as part of the CI workflow.
 ### 4. Trigger the Pipeline only for Specific Branches
 The workflow should be triggered only when pushing on a specific branch (for example, `test`).